Skip to content

 }

-2. Create a file within the src/main/resources/META-INF/services directory and name the file com.hcl.domino.keep.info.richtext.spi.IncomingRichtextProcessor.
+2. Create a file in the src/main/resources/META-INF/services directory named com.hcl.domino.keep.info.richtext.spi.IncomingRichtextProcessor.

-3. Edit the file com.hcl.domino.keep.info.richtext.spi.IncomingRichtextProcessor and include all the Rich Text extensions you created, such as:
+3. Edit the created file to include all your created Rich Text processors.
+For example:

 com.example.AlwaysHiIncomingRichtextProcessor